alcl2000/PP2-Amy-lewis/readme.md

 ### Client Goals

+- I want users to be able to take a quiz based on a popular show
+- I want users to get a fun result based on their score and be able to share this score with others

 ### Intital user Goals

+- I want to know how the quiz works
+- I want to know what content will be in the quiz
+- To have a wide range of questions to answer

+## Returning user goals

+- I want to be able to compare my score to my previous score

 ---
 ## Design Choices

 ### Colour selection

 The colours for this website were picked from various promotional materials for the show